-Mitsein provides a contrast with the alienated, metaphysical ‘I’, with a recognition of fellowship and mutual dependence, but with a tension of potential subsumption of one’s unique authenticity into what Heidegger calls ‘das man’ (‘the they’), where we can lose ourselves in the undifferentiated will of masses, or fail to be recognised as unique beings in our own right (Bauer, 2001).
+Mitsein provides a contrast with the alienated, metaphysical ‘I’, with a recognition of fellowship and mutual dependence, but with a tension of potential subsumption of one’s unique authenticity into what Heidegger calls ‘das man’ (‘the they’), where we can lose ourselves in the undifferentiated will of masses, or fail to be recognised as unique beings in our own right (Bauer 2001).

 Recognising this tension, Jean-Luc Nancy (2008) argues that Heidegger never fully articulated the ‘with’ in ‘Being-with’, even though that had been characterised as essential for Dasein’s existence.
 Nancy (2008) squarely addresses this ‘shortfall in thinking’ in Heidegger’s notion of ‘Being-with’ by using Heidegger’s being-with ontological status as a springboard to develop his notion of ‘Being-singular-plural’.
-For Nancy, this is a way of conceptualising the complex relationship between unique individual beings and their communal co-construction with others (2008; 2000).
+For Nancy, this is a way of conceptualising the complex relationship between unique individual beings and their communal co-construction with others (2008, 2000).

 Nancy (2000) uses this concept to retain the idea that the uniqueness or alterity of each bodily being matters, and that each being is unique in terms of their face, voice, gestures, comportment, yet at the same time acknowledging that what it is to ‘be’ as a human by necessity exists as something that is shared, because meaning itself is something that can only come into existence through sharing or exposure.
 According to Willson (2012), the essence of being-singular-plural is the inevitable and transient exposure to one another.
 Willson herself suggests the terms ‘exposures’ or ‘events’ as in many ways preferable to ‘being’ as they more accurate depicts Nancy’s conception of what it is to exist in common with others.
 It is that mutual exposure to one another which preserves the existence of an ‘I’ in the face of the commonality of a ‘we’.
-Thus ‘being-with’ for Nancy, is ‘the exposure of singularities’ (Nancy, 1991: 30).
+Thus ‘being-with’ for Nancy, is ‘the exposure of singularities’ (Nancy 1991, p.
+30).

 Emmanuel Levinas also emphasises the fundamentally relational character of human existence and the entangled condition of inter-relation with other humans as one of exposure and vulnerability.
-Levinas (1985; 1969) argued, to be human is to always already find oneself connected in relationships with others which we cannot define or control (Groenhout 2004).
+Levinas (1985, 1969) argued, to be human is to always already find oneself connected in relationships with others which we cannot define or control (Groenhout 2004).
 Indeed, it is the intersubjective encounter of the other, an exposure to the other, which, for Levinas, is the first and primary human encounter which ultimately constitutes human subjects.
 In this respect, it is our relational existence which makes vulnerability to others an ontological part of the human condition.
 For Levinas, this vulnerability is manifest in terms of a fundamental burden of ethical responsibility.
 That is, exposure to the 'face' of the other ‘calls’ or ‘makes moral demands’ of the subject to acknowledge and care, or to abandon or harm:

-‘There is a commandment in the appearance of the face, as if a master spoke to me’ (Levinas, 1985: 89).
+There is a commandment in the appearance of the face, as if a master spoke to me (Levinas 1985, p.
+89).

 Indeed, the face of another is something which presses upon us.
 Where we generally engage the presence of, say, rocks or trees or other objects in the world with a ‘passing-by’ (to use Heideggerian terminology) because they do not present ‘face’ to us, by contrast, other humans tend to bring us into engagement.
 We are drawn to them because their uniqueness as other persons brings their ultimately unknowable and uncontainable otherness to us.
 It demonstrates to us our limitations, that we share the world, that we are not able to do simply as we please, that we are connected.